vishalbelsare/agentgateway/examples/telemetry/README.md

 ## Telemetry Example

-This example shows how to use the mcp-proxy to visualize traces and metrics for MCP calls.
+This example shows how to use the agentproxy to visualize traces and metrics for MCP calls.
 This builds upon the [RBAC sample](../rbac).
 While you can use tracing without RBAC, this example uses both together to showcase augmenting traces with information from the authenicated user.